Healthy Living in Santa Monica

 Way back in 1983, Naked Juice, that pioneer of premium juices and smoothies, was originally marketed towel-to-towel on Santa Monica’s beaches.
 American juice and smoothie bars now earn $2 billion a year, according to a 2015 report by market research firm IBISWorld.

 There are dozens of places to grab a healthy smoothie or juice in Santa Monica.
-A few providing for local juice fiends these days are Juice Crafters, Rejuice and Beaming for their fix of cold-pressed green juices and smoothies.
+A couple providing for local juice fiends these days are Juice Crafters or Rejuice for their fix of cold-pressed green juices and smoothies.

 In the 1920s, Santa Monica lifeguards adopted paddleboards as part of the lifesaving toolkit.
 The boards caught on with local beachgoers, and paddleboard races became a common sight in the waters near Santa Monica Pier.
 The surfing craze of the 1950s pushed paddleboarding aside until the early 2000s, when pro surfer Laird Hamilton popularized stand-up paddleboarding (SUP).